Calathea makoyana – How to Grow the Stunning Peacock Plant

 Do Peacock Plants close at night?

 As prayer plants, Peacock Plants fold their leaves at night into the closed hand position.
-Though, it’s still not clear why they do this.
+However, it’s still not clear why they do this.

 Why is my Peacock Plant drooping?